About Me

 Sulfate aerosols from passive volcanic degassing

-Related publications: Jongebloed, et al. (2023), Underestimated passive volcanic sulfur degassing implies overestimated anthropogenic aerosol radiative forcing, Geophysical Research Letters, 50, e2022GL102061. https://doi.org/10.1029/2022GL102061; Jongebloed, U.A. et al. Quantifying Antarctic sulfur sources using the spatial pattern of sulfur isotopes.
+Related publications: Jongebloed, et al. (2023), Underestimated passive volcanic sulfur degassing implies overestimated anthropogenic aerosol radiative forcing, Geophysical Research Letters, 50, e2022GL102061. https://doi.org/10.1029/2022GL102061; Jongebloed, U.A. et al. Quantifying Antarctic and Southern Ocean sulfate sources using the spatial pattern of sulfur isotopes.
 In prep.

 See news articles/podcasts about our GRL paper in NPR's Soundsize Podcast (minutes 5:35 to 16:39), Science Alert, New Scientist, Environmental News Network, UW News, and many others.
 According to Altmetric, the attention this paper received is in the top 1% of papers published around the same time and top 3% of papers published in GRL!